 While I spend most of my time in front of a computer, what with the job and everything connected over the Internet nowadays, I have gotten past the addiction of games out of my system that I don’t even have a single game on my

-Then there was the Multiplayer Online Battle Arena (MOBA) phase, namely, Defense of the Ancients (DOTA).
+Before that there was the Multiplayer Online Battle Arena (MOBA) phase, namely, Defense of the Ancients (DOTA).
 Played dusk until dawn with friends for numerous nights for I don’t know how long in the original incarnation of this game.
 Wasted hours battling bots in AI maps, even at thousands of feet above ground.
 The Internet was still in its infancy that time.
 Online games were not much heard of yet.
 LAN games were the norm.
 What I thought was the end of it after I discovered WOW, only resurfaced years later when DOTA 2 came out.
-Valve’s Steam revolutionized online gaming sort of.
+Valve’s Steam platform revolutionized online gaming sort of.
 Not only was this sequel free to play, with very improved graphics and design, it was also now easier to play with just about anyone as long as you had an Internet connection.
 I played hundreds of hours with friends in other countries, or random faceless dozens in 5 vs 5 match-ups.
 Those were fun days.

 In the action role-playing game genre (ARPG), my most-played title would be Diablo 3.
 I still play it every now and then up to the present.
 Its addicting to collect pets, wings and other achievements.
 Not to mention, trying to get as high up as I can in Greater Rifts for the challenge.
-My highest is GRift 122 on a Solo Barbarian in Season 20.
-There were other games in between.
+My highest is GRift 122 on a Solo Barbarian (around Season 20).
+But it gets boring over time thus the long breaks in between.
+There were other games in there too.
 Both on PC and Android.
-Neverwinter Nights, Diablo 2, Dragon Age, Plants vs Zombies, and Angry Birds to name a few.
+Among those game titles are Neverwinter Nights, Diablo 2, Dragon Age, Plants vs Zombies, and Angry Birds.
 Heck, even Flash-based games on Facebook when that was still a thing!